 Seems any picture taken in Santorini Greece is “doomed” to look great.
 It is the sun, architecture and contrast of white with blue that give back spectacular results.

-Have you been in Santorini Greece or heard of this Greek island?
+Have you been in Thira Greece or heard of this Greek island?
 If so, please share your opinion.
 Check our other posts for Santorini from here.